-4.8.
 Incomes of migrants and remittances

 Remittances have become one of the major external income sources in Georgia, not surprisingly given the large share of the migrated population.
-According to the National Bank of Georgia, the remittances in Georgia have even exceeded total FDI since 2009 (Figure 10).
-The share of remittances in GDP picked up in 2011, when it constituted slightly more than 10%.
-It should be noted that due to the use of different approaches and the difficulty of tracking remittances, several sources come up with different data.
-We will introduce primarily data from the National Bank of Georgia (NBG) as it is the most comprehensive and complete data.
+According to the National Bank of Georgia, the remittances in Georgia have even exceeded total FDI

-25Labour Market and Returned Migrant Reintegration in Georgia.
+&lt;sup>23Labour Market and Returned Migrant Reintegration in Georgia.
 Tbilisi.
-2012, pp. 96-97.
+2012.